-EVER write what you dare not sign," is an old proverby which might well be heeded by some people. verb which might well be heeded by some people who write anonymous letters to the Sage Foundation Home Company.
+EVER write what you dare not sign," is an old proverb which might well be heeded by some people who write anonymous letters to the Sage Foundation Homes Company.
 Under no consideration will the Homes Company pay any attention to unsigned communications.
-However when any resident has any definite information about per ple or conditions here which ought to be brought to attention of the officials, the company stands ready thoroughly investigate and to have rectified whatever not proper.
-In every case this information must be given personally to an official of the company, or it must be see in a signed letter.
-Such information will always be con sidered confidential by the company, the character of which ought to inspire trust and confidence.
-It goes without say ing that the person who gives the information must be full conversant with the facts.
-Writing this kind of a letter with or without the signature, before evidence has been secured, will bring true the saying of Butler:
+However, when any resident has any definite information about people or conditions here which ought to be brought to the attention of the officials, the company stands ready to thoroughly investigate and to have rectified whatever is not proper.
+In every case this information must be given personally to an official of the company, or it must be sent in a signed letter.
+Such information will always be considered confidential by the company, the character of which ought to inspire trust and confidence.
+It goes without saying that the person who gives the information must be fully conversant with the facts.
+Writing this kind of a letter. with or without the signature, before evidence has been secured, will bring true the saying of Butler: